Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Experiments: Comparing EuclideanPH1 with

-Here we present timing results for computing $\ph{1}(X)$ of various Euclidean point clouds processed using Ripser~\cite{Ripser} and $\mathsf{EuclideanPH1}$.
-All results in this section were obtained using a computer with the following specifications.
+Here we present timing results for computing $\ph{1}(X)$ of various Euclidean point clouds processed using $\mathsf{Ripser}$~\cite{Ripser} and $\mathsf{EuclideanPH1}$.
+All results in this section were obtained using a high-end personal computer with the following specifications.